pedro-mb/parsing-BSseqData/README.md

                [--output <outFileName>] [--flank --nbin_flank <INT>] [--width] [--height]

 Required arguments:
-  --input       list of input files separated by ',' and no space \n --nbin        number of bins to be considered for feature --label       list of labels of thr input files separated by ',' and no space --group       select group to plot means.
-Options: 'sample' or 'coord'\n
+  --input       list of input files separated by ',' and no space --nbin        number of bins to be considered for feature --label       list of labels of thr input files separated by ',' and no space --group       select group to plot means.
+Options: 'sample' or 'coord'

 Optional arguments:
   --output      default 'meth_output'